-Term Definition Management Management refers to the responsibility for the day-to-day operation of the funded organisation.
+Term Definition Management Persons with the responsibility for the day-to-day operation of the funded organisation.
 It includes: the CEO (or equivalent) the people occupying the highest positions in relation to: service delivery; finances; operations (e.g. property, ICT); and/or human resources.
+Native Title Representative Bodies (NTRBs), Entities that are 'recognised' by the Minister for Indigenous Australians (the Minister) via legislative instrument for 1 - 6 years terms under section 203AD of the Native Title Act.
+Native Title Service Providers (NTSPs), 'Persons or bodies' selected and funded by the Agency under section 203FE(1) of the Act to perform all representative body functions without a Ministerial recognition process.
+In performing their functions, NTSPs have the same obligations and powers as NTRBs (section 203FEA of the Native Title Act).
 Natural person A natural person is an actual person.
 This term is used to distinguish these partnerships from those involving companies.
-Owners Depending on legal entity type, "Owners" may be based on your: Members - ORIC-Registered Indigenous Corporations, Companies Limited by Guarantee, Incorporated Associations Shareholders - Companies Limited by Shares, Cooperatives Proprietors/partners - Sole traders, actual person partnerships Beneficiaries - Trusts If you are a for-profit entity, ownership relates to those who draw a financial benefit from the entity (other than a salary/wage).
+Owners Depending on legal entity type, "Owners" may be based on your: Members - ORIC-registered Indigenous corporations, companies limited by guarantee, incorporated associations Shareholders - companies limited by shares, cooperatives Proprietors/partners - Sole traders, actual person partnerships Beneficiaries - trusts If you are a for-profit entity, ownership relates to those who draw a financial benefit from the entity (other than a salary/wage).
 For not-for-profits, "benefit" is a broader term that may include social/cultural benefits or maintaining an asset or rights (including native title).
-Post-placement Support Support provided to participants after they commence employment, which may include mentoring, well-being checks, assisting with workplace issues as they arise.
+Prescribed Body Corporate A Prescribed Body Corporate is a corporation nominated by common law holders pursuant to ss 56-57 of the Native Title Act subsequently placed on the National Native Title Registered maintained by the National Native Title Tribunal.